yonglehou/echo-net/README.md

-# echonet
+# echo-net
 Meant to be used as a 'printf-like diagnostic tool' to aid in tracing distributed systems.

-To the end user `echonet` consists of two logical pieces: The first is a console-like aspect for viewing trace messages that are emitted via http calls to the echo service.
+To the end user `echo-net` consists of two logical pieces: The first is a console-like aspect for viewing trace messages that are emitted via http calls to the echo service.
 The second is a power-bi event viewing piece.
 I use PowerBI to act as a configurable "View" of the trace events that are emitted, again, by calling in to an http service.

-The backend of `echonet` is a Service Fabric Application that uses an OWIN Service Listener.
+The backend of `echo-net` is a Service Fabric Application that uses an OWIN Service Listener.

 All messages echoed to the `console` have a very ephemeral life span: 1 hour.